T2PeNBiX99wcoxKv3A4g/HKSS.NoEnemies/README.md

 * Some enemies may have some problems.
 Like items will not drop at all.
   You can try to change the working mode to `KillWhenTryAttack` or `Off` to avoid this issue.
-  If stuck in the battle scene, try back to the main menu or restart the game.
+* Some time you may stick in the battle scene, try back to the main menu or restart the game.